- 20 min

 Allow to cool slightly before drizzling over bundt cake.
 This will ensure you achieve nice ganache drips that hold their shape.

-If your ganache has split, add a tablespoon of glucose syrup or a tablespoon of warm milk to achieve a glossy ganache.
+If your ganache has split, add a tablespoon of Queen Glucose Syrup or a tablespoon of warm milk to bring it back to a glossy consistency.
+Watch our Ganache Masterclass video for more tips.

 This cake was baked in a Nordic Ware Heritage Bundt Pan.